DTJF/cmakefbc/_A_FileFold.md

   batch script, see target \ref SubDocWww for details.
 Set this flag to suppress the target declaration.

-\Item{NO_LFN} A flag to drop the preparation of the file fb-doc-lfn.
+\Item{NO_LFN} A flag to drop the preparation of the file fbdoc-lfn.
 If you don't want caller and callee graphs, you don't need this file.
   Suppress it's generation by setting this flag.